 - Before applying, you must have all the required documentation to upload with your application.
 A translation and a certified copy in the original language must be supplied when a document is in a language other than English.

 - Applicants with speech-language therapy degree qualifications completed in a language other than English or those for whom English is their second language must attach an original copy of IELTS “Academic” results.
-Applicants must have a minimum average score of 8.0 across each of the four categories, with a minimum score of 8.5 in the spoken module.
+A score of seven or above in all four modules, with no scores lower than seven, is required.

 - Please allow up to six weeks from submitting the full application for processing.
 You will be notified in writing as to the outcome of your application.